Fig (Container Grown) Growing Guide

 Any reasonable moisture-retentive but well-drained soil.
 Figs grow well in large containers.

 A sheltered site in full sun.
-In colder areas grow against a south-facing wall with a frame that makes it possible to install a plastic cover in winter.
-Figs grown as pillars or espaliered plants can be planted closer - 18in (45cm) apart, and gradually thinned to the best specimens.
+In colder areas grow against a south-facing wall or under cover.
+Figs grown as pillars or espaliered plants can be planted closer - 45cm (18in) apart, and gradually thinned to the best specimens.

-Topdress the root zone with a balanced organic fertilizer each spring, and mulch with well-rotted organic matter year round.
+Top-dress the root zone with a balanced organic fertiliser each spring, and mulch with well-rotted organic matter year round.
 When growing figs in containers, apply liquid tomato feed every 2-3 weeks once fruits appear.

 Sow and Plant